fourMs/MGT-python/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/fourMs/MGT-python/blob/master/musicalgestures/MusicalGesturesToolbox.ipynb)

-The standard installation via pip: paste and execute the following code in the Terminal (OSX, Linux) or the PowerShell (Windows):
+The standard installation via `pip`: paste and execute the following code in the Terminal (OSX, Linux) or the PowerShell (Windows):

 `pip install musicalgestures`

-MGT is developed in Python 3 and relies on FFmpeg and OpenCV.
-See [the wiki](https://github.com/fourMs/MGT-python/wiki#installation) for more details on the installation process.
+MGT is developed in Python 3 and relies on `FFmpeg` and `OpenCV`.
+See the [wiki documentation](https://github.com/fourMs/MGT-python/wiki#installation) for more details on the installation process.

 ## Description